messense/aliyundrive-webdav/README.md

     -V, --version                                Print version information
     -w, --workdir <WORKDIR>                      Working directory, refresh_token will be stored in there if specified -W, --auth-password <AUTH_PASSWORD>          WebDAV authentication password [env: WEBDAV_AUTH_PASSWORD=]

+SUBCOMMANDS:
+    help    Print this message or the help of the given subcommand(s) qr      Scan QRCode
 ```

 > 注意：TLS/HTTPS 暂不支持 MIPS 架构。